joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_and_github.md

 ## Lesson

 A version control system (or VCS) provides an automatic way to track changes in software projects, giving creators the power to view previous versions of files and directories, develop speculative features without disrupting the main development, securely back up the project and its history, and collaborate easily and conveniently with others.
 In addition, using version control also makes deploying production websites and web applications much easier.
+We will commonly refer to this as _Git_ and the purpose of _Git_ is to manage a project, or set of files, as they change over time.

+Let's say Corey and Matt are working on a project together and the code is on Matt's computer.
+If Matt is out, Corey can't work on the code because it's on Matt's computer.
+Git and GitHub solve this problem by allowing the code to be stored in the cloud on GitHub and available for download.
+With GitHub, Matt and Corey's code lives in the cloud so if Matt is out, Corey can easily download the latest code from GitHub and work on it.
+Corey would also be able to see all the previous versions of code, from when they first started the project to it's current state.

 ### Getting started

-The most common way to use Git is via a command-line program called git, which lets us transform an ordinary folder into a repository (or repo for short) that enables us to track changes to our project.
+The most common way to use Git is via a command-line program called `git`, which lets us transform an ordinary folder into a repository (or repo for short) that enables us to track changes to our project.

 The easiest way to check for Git is to start a terminal window and use which at the command line to see if the git executable is already present: